pyliaorachel/pyliaorachel.github.io/_posts/blog/Tech/2017-07-07-flask-app-with-gunicorn-on-nginx-server-upon-aws-ec2-linux.md

 # reload configuration files from /etc/init/*.conf
 $ sudo initctl reload-configuration

+# see if the new job is listed
+$ sudo initctl list

 # try start your server (job); the job name is without the '.conf' extension
 $ sudo initctl start myproject

-# if error displays and says 'myproject' is not known, there's probably errors in the conf file
+# if job is not listed, or error displays and says 'myproject' is not known, there's probably errors in the conf file
 # fix them and go on

 # check if it's actually running